i11g/Testing-with-Selenium/README.md

-This is a repo for tesitn a Back-End App
+This is a repo for tesitng a Back-End App with RestSharp